rootless-containers/rootlesscontaine.rs/site/content/_index.md

   unprivileged user certain hacks are required.
 Examples include creating dummy files in place of device nodes that an unprivileged user cannot create, and forcing everything to be owned by the current unprivileged user.
-As a result, the results of the image extraction may be counter-inuitive, but a lot of work has gone into reducing the weirdness of these hacks.
+As a result, the results of the image extraction may be counter-intuitive, but a lot of work has gone into reducing the weirdness of these hacks.
 In addition, `umoci repack` is implemented in such a way that it should not (in normal usage) result in an image that has `umoci`'s hacks baked into it (if you run an